aduy2408/RAG_Chatbot/README.md

 - **Frontend**: Streamlit web interface
 - **Models**: E5 multilingual embeddings + Gemini LLM
 - **Database**: ChromaDB vector store
-- **Languages**: Vietnamese and English support(Could add more since we are essentially using an embedding model trained on multiple languages, just need to change the LLM to support the language)
+- **Languages**: Vietnamese and English support(Could add more since we are essentially using an embedding model trained on multiple languages, just need to change the LLM to support replying that language)

 ## Project Structure